Enjoy A Lucrative Salary And High Job Satisfaction While Extracting Insights From Data To Help Executives Make Business Decisions

 - Enjoy meaningful conversations with other PhDs in the group to discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.

 - Discover effective techniques for successfully pinpointing the best companies, targeting your LinkedIn profile for data scientist positions, conducting informational interviews, and more.
-The DSS will show you how to tailor your job search for a data scientist job offer.
+The course will show you how to tailor your job search for a data scientist job offer.

-- Extensive training resources that help you learn in a variety of ways about the data scientist role.
+- Extensive resources that help you learn in a variety of ways about the data scientist role.

-The Syndicate Is NOT For You If...
+The Data Scientist Career Library Is NOT For You If...

 You Can’t Handle Uncertainty